NijilChandran/insurance-assist/README.md

 ### ✉️ Escalation Drafting
 On request, Inba can help draft a formal objection or grievance letter to send to the TPA or insurer, citing relevant IRDAI circulars and policy clauses.

+## Future Features

+### Scraping from IRDAI Circulars
+Scraping from IRDAI Circulars to update the knowledge base on regular basis.

 ### 🌐 Multilingual Awareness
-Inba responds only in English and politely requests users to rephrase queries in English if another language is used — ensuring consistent, accurate responses.
+Inba currently responds only in English but could be extended to other languages in the future.

+### Policy upload
+Allow users to upload their policy documents to the knowledge base to get customized responses based on their policy.

+### Whatsapp Integration
+Inba could be integrated with Whatsapp to provide a more seamless experience for users.

+### 📊 Analytics and Insights
+ Inba could be extended to provide analytics on the most common TPA rejection codes and reasons.
+Create Awareness among public for the larger issue of TPA rejection.
 ---

 ## Tech Stack